NCI-GDC/gdc-mutation-indexer/README.md

 ## Tests the easy way

-After PySpark is installed via pip, download `elasticsearch-hadoop-7.6.2.zip` and extract the content.
+After PySpark(current version 2.4.5) is installed via pip, download `elasticsearch-hadoop-7.6.2.zip` and extract the content.
 Copy the file `dist/elasticsearch-spark-20_2.11-7.6.2.jar` to `venv/lib/python2.7/site-packages/pyspark/jars/`.

 Make sure your elasticsearch server is running at port 9200 and start the tests.
 If you